dcjones/proseg/README.md

 There isn't a standardized cellpose output format.
 See the `extras/cellpose-xenium.py` file for code to run cellpose and output to format proseg can read.

+## Initializing using Cellpose masks

+Typically Proseg is run with prior segmentation in the form of a transcript table with prior cell assignments.
+It's also possible to initialize directly using Cellpose (or similar) masks, and there is potentially some benefit to doing this, because it can provide a more detailed pixel-level prior to proseg.

+This does require more effort and care, since it's critical that coordinates are properly registered and scaled from mask pixels to transcripts micron positions.
+There are the relevant arguments.

+  * `--cellpose-masks masks.npy.gz`: An (optionally gzipped) npy file with a 2d masks array with uint32 type, where 0 represents unassigned state and `[1, ncells]` gives the pixels cell assignment.
+  * `--cellpose-cellprobs cellprobs.npy.gz`: An (optionally gzipped) npy file giving segmentation uncertainty.
+This should be a float32 array matching the dimensionality of the masks array.
+  * `--cellpose-scale 0.324`: Microns per pixel of the cellpose mask.
+  * `--cellpose-x-transform a b c`: Affine transformation from pixels to microns for the x-coordinate (where `x_micron = a*x_pixel + b*y_pixel + c`)
+  * `--cellpose-y-transform a b c`: Affine transformation from pixels to microns from the y-coordinate (where `y_micron = a*x_pixel + b*y_pixel + c`)

 # Getting help